Custom Data Sources Overview

 • Fetches your data only when needed (lazy loading)

-• Merges your data mappings into the React frontend
+• Merges your data mappings into the React frontend when you provide them

-• Handles all date range alignment automatically
+• Handles date range alignment via the data warehouse

 Quick Start

-4. Instantiate your class to register it
+4. Instantiate your class – e.g. new My_Custom_Data_Source(); – to register it.

 File Location

-• Custom plugin: Your own plugin’s PHP files
+• Custom plugin: Your own plugin’s PHP files (e.g. loaded on plugins_loaded)

 Data Structure